 - Finished basement

 - Larger lot size

-“If there are 5 or 6 homes on the market, I’m going to say, ‘Hey, if you want to sell, what’s more important: time or money?” says Blum.
+“I’m going to say, ‘Hey, if you want to sell, what’s more important: time or money?” says Blum, who works with over 67% more single-family homes in Salem than the average agent.
 “If you want to sell it in 60 days, we need to be below your competition.”

 Contrary to popular belief, price reductions aren’t all bad.
 Blum says she’ll sometimes reduce a list price by $1,000-$2,000 just to get buyer attention.